AxolotlAPI/api-rewrite/README.md

 ## Getting started

-To get started, simply create the database using `npm run createDatabase`, then run `npm run build` to compile the TypeScript code into JavaScript code or `npm start` to run the TypeScript code directly.
+To get started, simply install dependencies with `npm i` and create the database using `npm run createDatabase`, then run `npm run build` to compile the TypeScript code into JavaScript code or `npm start` to run the TypeScript code directly.

 ## Available Scripts